-• The Stu Course Outcomes dent will be able to Cognitive Level Weightage of COs in End Semester Examination COI Apply the basic concept of various process operation in dairy processing. Ар 20% CO2 Apply the principles of different thermal processing. Ар 30% CO3 Apply the principles and process of Homogenization and cream separation in dairy processing. Ар 30% CO4 Analyze the process flow for the preparation of different dairy products.
-An 20% CO5 Understand the process and equipments used for the manufacturing of dairy production.
-U Internal Assessment
+The Stu Course Outcomes dent will be able to Cognitive Level Weightage of COs in End Semester Examination CO1 Apply the basic concept of various process operation dairy processing. on Ap 20% CO2 Apply the principles of different thermal processing. Ар 30% CO3 Apply the principles and process of Homogenizati and cream separation in dairy processing. on Ap 30% CO4 Analyze the process flow for the preparation different dairy products. of An 20% CO5 Understand the process and equipments used for t manufacturing of dairy production. he U Internal Assessment